 Have you ever asked yourself why sometimes you don’t have light and truth in your path?
 Why is your face downcast?
 Why are you stumbling over and over again in the same areas?
 Have you not heeded God’s word and not sought Him with all your heart?
 I believe all of us have let the world and its pleasures creep in at times when we needed God to fill us most.
 David is crying out to God to fill him with His light, the Holy Spirit, and His truth, God’s Holy Word.
 God’s Spirit and Truth will lead us to His presence, to His Holy temple, to His dwelling!
 And when we are filled with His Spirit and words, we are filled with joy and true worship happens, in spirit and in truth.
 (John 4:23)

 Psalm 24 says those who have clean hands and a pure heart are in God’s presence.
 It also says to not sow deceitfully or lift to falsehood.
 Are we lying to others?
 Are we lying to ourselves and God?
+Here are 10 truths from the book of Esther that will change your life.

 We need to ask ourselves, are we truly seeking righteousness and following the “True Compass” in Jesus Christ?
 Are we setting our minds on falsehood or on things above?
 If we are not seeking Christ, we need to repent and ask the Lord to fill us and bring us back to His dwelling place.
 Why repent and ask Him to fill us?
 So, we can be in communion with God, in His presence and walk in the path of righteousness.
 So, we can have complete joy, only found in Him, and a peace that surpasses all understanding.
 So that we won’t hurt ourselves or others around us by stumbling over and over again by mistakes and disappointments made on our own accord.
 So, we can find rest for a weary traveler like ourselves and help other travelers along their journey.